Anterior Cruciate Ligament Repair

 About this service

 A completely torn ACL will never heal back to its pre-injury state even following rehabilitation and physiotherapy.
-In addition, even with a partially torn ligament, the normal mechanics of motion of the knee may be altered.
+In addition, even with a partially torn ligament, the normal motion of the knee may be altered.

 ACL injuries can be accompanied by other injuries such as: